-John G. Sznewajs has served since 2007 as the vice president and chief financial officer of Masco Corporation (''Masco''), which operates as a global leader in design, manufacture and distribution of branded building products.
-Sznewajs is responsible for strategic and operational financial functions and also has oversight of information technology.
+John G. Sznewajs is a Partner at Shore Capital ("Shore"), a Chicago-based private equity fund.
+He is a Partner in the Industrials Platform at Shore where he oversees the strategy and investments in industrial services and manufacturing companies.
+He served from 2007 until May 2023 as the vice president and chief financial officer of Masco Corporation ("Masco"), which operates as a global leader in design, manufacture and distribution of branded building products.
+Sznewajs was responsible for strategic and operational financial functions and also had oversight of information technology.
 Sznewajs also served as the treasurer of Masco from 2005 until 2016.
-Effective, May 31, 2023, Sznewajs will retire as vice president and chief financial officer of Masco.